sammasri/ColabTweaks/readme.md

 # Google Colab Tweaks

-This repository contains a set of tweaks and tip for using Jupyter Notebook on Google Colab.
+This repository contains a set of tweaks and tips for using Jupyter Notebook on Google Colab.